 The multi-process image is available under the pulp namespace on Dockerhub.
-This image includes the Ansible, Container, File, Maven, Python, and RPM plugins.
+This image includes the Ansible, Container, Deb, File, Maven, Python, and RPM plugins.
 A new version is published every time there is a plugin update available.
 You can update your environment to the latest version of the container using

 If you experience any problems, check the Known Issues section for workarounds, and file an issue on Github.
 If you have any questions, feel free to reach out to us via discourse or the pulp channel on Matrix.

 You can use either